flancer32/mage2_mod_vsf_adapter/README.md

 $ ./bin/magento fl32:vsf:replicate:inventory -i vsf_store3 -s 3
 ```

-Replication log see in `./var/log/vsf.log`.
+You can see replication log in `./var/log/vsf.log`.

 Use `crontab` to setup periodical replication.